 The Lei of Green is a long-running concept with strong support from the community.
 The objective is connectivity between public resources along the ocean.
 Thus, the existing promenade is proposed to be upgraded in place.
 Immediate expansion of the Lei of Green is proposed to extend the promenade from Kewalo Basin Park to neighboring Ala Moana Regional Park.
 Extension of the promenade along the west side of the park to Keawe Street and continuing to loop back to the great lawn is also proposed.
-In addition, establishing a community garden in the Ewa portion of the Waterfront park adjacent to the access road along the drainage channel will activate this area.
 Eventual connection along the shoreline to Honolulu Harbor is also envisioned.